decentdao/fractal-docs/README.md

 ---
 description: >-
-  Do more with DAOs
+  Do more with Composable DAOs
 ---

 # Welcome to Fractal

-Fractal is a an open DAO framework that unleashes a new wave of efficient, composable and secure DAOs that get stuff done without compromising asset protections!
-It does this by forming on-chain asset decision makers into subDAO hierarchies.
-These subDAO contributor groups are each empowered with their own Safe Treasury, governance (multi-signature or token vote) and permissions.
-This means each subDAO can operate like its own autonomous DAO, scale with it’s own tools and integrations… but never lose on-chain accountability to parent stakeholders.
+Fractal is the most composable DAO app and framework as it unleashes a new wave of agile, on-chain and interoperable DAOs that can get stuff done!
+Start from scratch... or import an existing (Gnosis) Safe or ERC20 token.
+Then create entirely unique subDAO hierarchies to the needs of your specific organization and community.
+Each subDAO is empowered with their own Treasury, permissions and governance (e.g. multi-sig, token vote, nft based vote etc).
+Suddenly they can operate like a completely autonomous DAO and get stuff done whilst never losing on-chain accountability to their community or parent stakeholders.

-Fractal offers value to everyone from DAO members to Web3 developers:
+Fractal offers value to everyone in the DAO from:

-* DAO Organizers - Create your own on-chain DAOs, establish their structure and governance and track outcomes to keep them accountable (note - soon switching will be even easier with an upcoming 'import your existing Safe Treasuries' feature).
-* DAO Participants - Interact with the DAO based on subDAO permissions as well as track proposals, activities and asset movements.
-* DeFi protocols - Use DAOs to support sophisticated workflows and scale up your DeFi protocol.

-The components of the Fractal framework support the creation of a composable operating system for DAOs, which allows DAOs to outscale and outperform traditional organizations.
+* **Leaders and Founders** - Create your own on-chain subDAO hierarchies.
+Establish the structure, permissions and governance unique to your DAO.
+Offer your contributors as much - or as little - decision making power on assets as you feel comfortable with.
+Ensure whatever structure you go for, that it's all transparent, scalable and on-chain to build community confidence.
+* **Community Members**  - Track all DAO activities and asset movements.
+Engage on proposals based on permissions.
+Let contributor subDAOs action daily tasks whilst you review - and potentially freeze - activities that may go against your wishes
+* **Daily Contributors** - Get clarity on what budgets and assets you've been allocated.
+Action your responsibilities with on-chain buy-in from the community.
+Speed up regular DAO tasks with a template builder that interoperates no-code with any smart contract on Ethereum to access all the benefits DeFi offers your organization.

 This site includes the following documentation:

-* **User Guides** - Information about [using the Fractal app](broken-reference) to deploy, manage, and participate in DAOs.
+* **User Guides** - Information about [using the Fractal app](https://docs.fractalframework.xyz/welcome-to-fractal/user-guides/user-guides) to explore, deploy, manage, and participate in DAOs.
-* **FAQ** - Short answers to common [questions](user-guides/faq.md) about Fractal.
+* **FAQ** - Short answers to [common questions](https://docs.fractalframework.xyz/welcome-to-fractal/user-guides/faq) about Fractal.

 ## Why Fractal?

-Fractal fills the need for better DAO tooling and social coordination across the Web3 space.
-Existing DAO platforms limit the functionality and structure of DAOs by making assumptions about the functions of DAOs.
-Fractal expands the possibilities for DAOs by providing a composable and extensible framework that supports any structure and governance model that an organization could require.
+There are an infinite number of structures and possibilities available to DAOs.
+However, organisations right now are delayed moving on-chain.
+Current options make users feel like stuck; giving up their agility, scalability and community experimentation when they make the switch on-chain.
+Fractal fills the need for more composable solutions for DAOs.
+Even better, the switching costs are zero by being entirely built on (Gnosis) Safes.
+Get the most of Composable DAOs but always feel free to leave with a fully functioning Safe at any point.

 ### Benefits

 The Fractal framework has several benefits over traditional DAO implementations:

-* Build - A composable framework for organizations (a _Fractal_) to be formed as a group of independent governing bodies (_subDAOs) in any structure
-* Govern - Custom governance for each subDAO with custom on-chain parent safeguards such as freezing the subDAO in case of emergency.
-* Scale - An expanding, “plug-and-play” feature set that allows your DAO (or specific subDAOs) to extend the capabilities including treasury management and governance.
+* **Structure** - Compose subDAO hierarchies each with their own treasury, governance and permissions.
+This could include a CEO with executive powers over a community as they progressively decentralize.
+Or imagine a community who empowers subDAOs of contributors to deliver daily tasks for them.
+Every DAO structure is in reach and it's all no-code
+* **Govern** - Create and vote on proposals with multiple governance options per subDAO.
+Every subDAO can choose what specifically suits them from token voting, nft based voting, a simple multi-sig and many more as we continue to grow
+* **Operate** - Start quickly with any (Gnosis) Safe.
+Then use our DAO modules & template builder to infinitely expand it’s functionality.
+Any smart contract on Ethereum can be interacted with no-code in our app and saved to the UI to fast track regular DAO operations

 ## Nomenclature

 ##### A Fractal
 A specific type of DAO where contributors can be structured into unique Parent and subDAO hierarchies each with its own governance and Safe treasury (by Gnosis).
-What makes these hierarchies stand out as a Fractal DAO is that each parentDAO has certain on-chain checks and balances over the Sub-DAO that it formed.
+What makes these hierarchies stand out as a Fractal DAO is at it's heart just a (Gnosis) Safe with certain smart contract modules built on it to add hierarchichal relationships, new governance options and additional functionaltiy.

 ##### subDAO
 A Safe treasury that has been spawned by a parentDAO.
-This subDAO always has certain on-chain safe-guards and controls that the parentDAO has customized on creation.
-Otherwise, the subDAO has autonomy to use it's treasury to make on-chain asset decisions with it's own distinct governance method (e.g. Multi-sig vs. Token Vote).
-Any parentDAO also has the autonomy to additionally become a parentDAO (but not a rootDAO).
+This subDAO always has certain on-chain relationships and controls that the parentDAO has customized on creation.
+Otherwise, the subDAO has autonomy to use it's treasury to make on-chain asset decisions with it's own distinct governance method.
+Any subDAO also has the autonomy to additionally become a parentDAO (but not a rootDAO).

 ##### parentDAO
 A Safe treasury that has spawned a subDAO.
 On creation, the parentDAO can set the subDAO's governance method, send it funds and set certain on-chain safe-guards and controls to keep the parent in some sort of control (e.g. freeze powers, delaying timelock period per transaction etc)

 ##### rootDAO
 The initial parentDAO that started the on-chain hierarchies that form the Fractal.
-This is the only Safe treasury that has no safeguards, checks or balances within the Fractal.
+This is the only Safe treasury that has no parent and so no executive powers or on-chain relationships limiting it's control.